 Hate crimes are a unique category of criminal offenses because they penalize defendants for their alleged personal biases.
 Many legal observers find these laws to be philosophically questionable because it’s impossible to know what another person is thinking, and this isn’t how we typically determine how offenses will be penalized.
 Whether or not someone intended to commit a crime is often an important factor when it comes to sentencing, but a person’s underlying biases are much more difficult to determine.

 The State of Wyoming does not have a hate crimes law.
 However, a defendant may be subject to federal prosecution with strict penalties if the U.S. Department of Justice decides to prosecute a criminal act.
-If you are facing federal felony charges, it’s crucial to have an experienced criminal defense lawyer by your side to protect your freedom.
+If you are facing federal felony charges in Campbell County, it’s crucial to have an experienced Gillette criminal defense lawyer by your side to protect your freedom.